High quality competition experience begins with great technical officials.

 All technical officials, regardless of level achieved, are required to revalidate their status on a periodic basis.
 Revalidation is an integral part of the professional development process – the revalidation period and method is dependent on the level (see outline below).
 It is only necessary to revalidate at your current level; so a PTO-2 only needs to revalidate at PTO-2, not PTO-1 and PTO-2.

 PTO-1, PTO-2 and NTOs will be contacted by their province or Triathlon Canada when it is time to revalidate.
-Individuals holding an ITU designation will be contacted by the ITU when they are due to revalidate their level.
+Individuals holding a WT designation will be contacted by WT when they are due to revalidate their level.

-As of 2021 the ITU will require ITU-2 and ITU-3 candidates to successfully challenge ITU-1 or ITU-2 revalidation before being eligible for the ITU-2 or ITU-3 course.
-If this applies to you, you will be contacted by the ITU.
+As of 2021 WT will require WT-2 and WT-3 candidates to successfully challenge WT-1 or WT-2 revalidation before being eligible for the WT-2 or WT-3 course.
+If this applies to you, you will be contacted by WT.

 PTO-1 / PTO-2